Love Theme from The Godfather: Background

-Larry Kusik wrote the original, English lyrics, and Nino Rota wrote the music, that was used in Fortunella, a 1958 Italian film directed by Eduardo De Filippo with script by Federico Fellini.
-Different sets of lyrics for the song were written in French (Parle plus bas), Italian (Parla più piano), Portuguese (Fale baixinho), Sicilian (Brucia la terra), and Spanish (Amor háblame dulcemente).
+Larry Kusik wrote the original, English lyrics, and Nino Rota composed the score.
+A previous version of the theme had been used in the 1958 Italian film Fortunella.
+Different sets of lyrics for the song have been written in French (Parle plus bas), Italian (Parla più piano), Portuguese (Fale baixinho), Sicilian (Brucia la terra), and Spanish (Amor háblame dulcemente, El milagro de tu amor).
 Dalida sings the French version; the Sicilian version is sung by Anthony Corleone (Franc D'Ambrosio) in The Godfather Part III.
 It was first heard in America in 1969 on The Merv Griffin Show sung by Angela Bacari in English and Italian.

 Awards

-Rota's score for The Godfather had been nominated for a 1973 Academy Award for Best Original Score.
+Rota's score for The Godfather was nominated for a 1973 Academy Award for Best Original Score.
 However, it was disqualified from consideration when the academy learned Rota had used a more comedic version of the song for the film Fortunella (1958).
+The disqualification was under a rule that excluded "scores diluted by the use of tracked themes or other pre-existing music".
 Nonetheless, Rota's score for The Godfather Part II won the 1974 Academy Award for Best Score, despite the fact that it contained the same piece.